SetroZ/IA-2/Report.md

     - Skill proficiency level (1-9)
     - A random subset of skills from the predefined skill set

-The generator ensures variability in the dataset by utilizing pseudorandom distribution of attributes while maintaining realistic constraints on parameters such as working hours and skill distributions.
+The generator ensures variability in the dataset by utilising pseudorandom distribution of attributes while maintaining realistic constraints on parameters such as working hours and skill distributions.
 ### 2.3.2 Experiment Setup and Configuration

 Our experiments evaluated two distinct segments of factors affecting performance: